marekStef/decentralised-storage-system/documentation/docs/main-system/js-execution-service/introduction.md

 # Introduction

 `Javascript Execution Service` is intended to be used by `View Manager` component to execute custom defined javascript source code.
+It has been designed as a general code execution component and does not feature any `View Manager`'s related logic.
+This allows the component to be used by future newly added concepts in the system.

 :::caution